kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

    htp.header (2, title);

 END HEADER;

 PROCEDURE footer IS

 BEGIN

 1 A well-formed HTML web page conforms to the standards defined by The World Wide Web Consortium (W3C).
 You can validate your HTML web pages at http://validator.w3.org/.
-CHAPTER 14  USING PL/SQL ON THE WEB
-294

 -- This is a great place to add legal disclaimers, about us, contact us, etc. links htp.hr;  -- horizontal line htp.anchor ('http://www.mynode.com/legal_statement.html', 'Disclaimer');